 When you and Lucia realized you hadn’t asked for forgiveness for several years, how did you work out the gospel in that situation?

-The main thing: The gospel rightly understood and practically applied (1) does not minimize sin and (2) it does not allow you to linger on it.
-When humble hearts are properly dialed-in to the gospel, the obliteration of past sins happen.
+The Main Thing: The gospel rightly understood and practically applied (1) does not minimize sin and (2) it does not allow you to linger on it.
+When humble hearts are correctly dialed-in to the gospel, the obliteration of past sins happens.